 Warts usually go away without treatment, but they can take several years to fully go away.
 However, some people might want to get rid of their warts faster.

-Duct tape is a popular home remedy for warts, but it isn’t a good idea for everyone.
-Keep reading to find out if you should use duct tape to get rid of a wart.
+Duct tape is a popular home remedy for warts, but it’s not a good idea for everyone.
+Keep reading to find out whether you should use duct tape to get rid of a wart.

 To use this remedy:

 - Apply a small piece of duct tape directly to the area of your wart and go about your day.

 - Once every 3 to 5 days, remove the duct tape and rub the wart with an emery board or pumice stone.
 You may also consider soaking the wart in warm water while it’s exposed.

 - Replace the duct tape with a new piece after 10 to 12 hours of air exposure.

 This process is called “duct tape occlusion,” and it should remove the wart, layer by layer.
 It may take several weeks for this method to fully get rid of a wart.